SgainsO/Building-Damage-Assessment/README.md

 # Welcome to Our Project!

 ## Our Motivation
-* When disastor strikes, it is a costly process to rebuild.
-Our project is an attempt to introduce a method of how Data science can be used to speed up and reduce the cost of damage analysis process
+* When disaster strikes, assessing and rebuilding is a costly, time-consuming process.
+Our project demonstrates how data science can streamline damage analysis, reducing both costs and recovery time.

 ### Links
 * [Powerpoint with more info on this project](https://docs.google.com/presentation/d/1BkbNGrVA0agTMpkpehzaJqENou5NLx1ZeVcW2eblpRU/edit?usp=sharing)
-  * Model demo on page 8
+  * Yolo Side Damage Model demo on page 8